marcopeg/npm-packages/packages/dotted/README.md

 # @marcopeg/dotted

-Extract data from an object using a dotted notation.
+Extract data from an object using a dotted notation:

 ```js
 import dotted from '@marcopeg/dotted'